 About Kathok Centre

-In order to benefit all who are inspired to learn about the profound Longchen Nyingthig Dzogpa Chenpo tradition the Kathok Centre, located in Qualicum Beach/Coombs, British Columbia, was established through the compassion and inspiration of His Eminence, Lingtrul Rinpoche, the Tulku of the Precious Ling Lama, the founder of Traling Monastery in Golok, Tibet.
+In order to benefit all who are inspired to learn about the profound Longchen Nyingthig Dzogpa Chenpo tradition the Kathok Centre, located in Qualicum Beach/Coombs, British Columbia, was established through the compassion and inspiration of His Eminence, Lingtrul Rinpoche, the Tulku of the Precious Ling Lama, Chogye Dorje, the founder of Traling Monastery in Golok, Tibet.

 It continues under the guidance of Spiritual Director, Tulku Karzang Rinpoche.
 We work under the direction of our teachers to bring the wisdom and blessings of the lineage to all.

 Our main focus is Longchen Nyingthig Dzogpa Chenpo, according to the Great Master, Khenpo Münsel Rinpoche and other great lamas from Kathok, and Traling which are our head monasteries.

 We also have other practices such as Green Tara, Pho'wa practice, contemplation on the Heart Sutra as well as reading and reflecting on the Thirty Seven Practices of the Bodhisattva.
 Guru Yoga and feast offerings (tsok offerings) of Guru Rinpoche and Longchenpa are also important part of our practice.

-Our main motivation is to use all of the activities performed here, such things as meditation and active service, to purify our own obscurations and generate merit and wisdom, and to realize the profound meaning of Guru Yoga as the great Longchenpa advised.
+Our main motivation is to use all of the activities performed here, such things as meditation and active service, to purify our own obscurations and generate merit and wisdom and to realize the true meaning of Guru Yoga as the great Longchenpa advised.

 Tibetan Buddhist Meditation Centre